Cancer

 Methodological research

-We undertake research dedicated to ensuring that the methods and techniques we use are appropriate and fit for purpose in the cancer context.
+We undertake research dedicated to ensuring that the methods and techniques we use, such as social return on investment analysis and discrete choice experiments, are appropriate and fit for purpose in the cancer context.
 This is essential in ensuring that cancer care is not disadvantaged because of limitations in the methods used to assess outcomes in economic evaluations.
-For example, we recently completed a study where the main instruments used by health economists to measure carer-related quality of life were evaluated in people providing informal care in Australia to ensure they were fit for purpose.
-We are also completing work investigating whether these carer-related instruments are sufficient in the palliative and end-of-life care setting.
+For example, we conducted a study where the main instruments used by health economists to measure carer-related quality of life were evaluated in people providing informal care in Australia to ensure they were fit for purpose.
+We are also completing work on a new, multi attribute utility instrument to measure quality of life in the palliative and end-of-life setting.

 -